 Churn is the customers who have left the company’s services.
 Churn shows the loss of revenue in addition to the loss of customers.
 You can calculate MMR churn by multiplying net users who have unsubscribed by the subscription fee.

-SaaS is a service being provided for the customers, which is why the generation of profits take quite long.
+SaaS is a service being provided for the customers, which is why the generation of profits take quite a long.
 Sometimes you might need to wait a few months before actually seeing any profit in the business.
 In terms of costs, they are incurred long before the profits start coming in, so you need to inject money into the business for the first few months.
 However, if you successfully survive those few months, the profits will be good enough.
 Customer acquisition cost is quite high, even at the beginning of the business.

 CAC increases as the number of customers increase.
 Due to the cost being high, initially, businesses see negative cash flow.
-However, things start to change after breakeven is achieved and the money starts coming in the business.
+However, things start to change after breakeven is achieved and the money starts coming into the business.
 Therefore, you need to be prepared for a few months of negative cash flow before you get to see a positive one.

 Following are the expenses of the SaaS business model,